Summary IconKey Takeaways

 Data Cataloging

-Job Scheduling & Monitoring
+Job Scheduling and Monitoring

 Security

-When to choose AWS Glue?
+When to Choose AWS Glue?

-When to choose Azure Data Factory?
+When to Choose Azure Data Factory?

 Why does Hevo stand out?